This major exhibition across all three of the MAC’s galleries brings together a series of recent projects by Phil Collins.

 Bringing together scenes from anonymous, everyday lives, free fotolab is a love letter to 35mm film in the face of its demise in the digital era, and a collective family album of pictures which, despite the differences in their visual style and content, create a rare sense of solidarity.
 The presentation on a carousel slide projector reflects the passing of time and flicker of memory which photographic film embodies.

-The final work in the exhibition, the meaning of style from 2011, presented in the Sunken Gallery, explores ways in which subcultures circulate between different historical, ethnic, and social contexts.
+The final work in the exhibition, the meaning of style from 2011, explores ways in which subcultures circulate between different historical, ethnic, and social contexts.
 The film features a group of anti-fascist Malay skinheads who are part of a subculture formed in the 1990s.
 Filmed in Penang, Malaysia in a series of fast-paced scenes set in an Indian Tamil cinema, a Chinese Buddhist temple, and a colonial-era mansion, they appear to move between the imaginative and literal spaces of cinema.